railsrumble/railsrumble.github.com/_posts/2015-08-11-announcing-rails-rumble-2015.markdown

 ## Ruby++

 Every year we get questions about using other technologies, in addition to Ruby, in your entry, so we just wanted to take a brief moment and expand on this.
 Despite our name, the Rails Rumble is a hackathon for apps built, at least partially, with Ruby.
-You may be using Rails, Sinatra, or another Rack-based Ruby web framework.
-You may even build the entire backend API of your app with Rails and your frontend with Ember.js, Backbone.js, or AngularJS!
+You may be using Rails, Sinatra, or another Rack-based Ruby web framework for both the front and backend.
+On the other hand, you may build the entire backend API of your app with Rails, and your frontend with Ember.js, Backbone.js, or AngularJS!
 Either way, we don't discriminate!

 ## Heroku